Coronavirus, your super and you

 Investment returns can go up and down and are not guaranteed.
 All investments have risk, and past performance is not a reliable indicator of future performance.
 For more information on risks associated with investing, consider the Risks of Super and How we invest your money booklets.

 Statewide Super holds an Australian Financial Services Licence (AFSL) that allows it to provide general and personal financial advice.
 Statewide Super Financial Planners are employees and Authorised Representatives of Statewide Super, who is responsible for any advice given to you by them.
-Statewide Super also has an accredited network of financial advisers (“Accredited Advisers”) based locally and regionally.
-Advice provided to you by these Accredited Advisers will be provided under the AFSL held by a third party.
-That third party is responsible for the financial advice given to you by an Accredited Adviser.
+Statewide Super also has an associated network of financial advisers (“Associated Advisers”) based locally and regionally.
+Advice provided to you by these Associated Advisers will be provided under the AFSL held by a third party.
+That third party is responsible for the financial advice given to you by an Associated Adviser.